unblog/pmaproving/README.md

 chmod u+x pmaproving.sh
 ./pmaproving.sh
 ```
-Note. that now is a good opportunity to make your changes in the settings section.
+Note. now is a good opportunity to make your changes in the settings section.
 You can keep all values ​​as they are, but you should change the password for MYPASS, you'll not need this later; it is only used for database access.

 ## Requirement